This page is a printable version of: https://www.iow.nhs.uk/our-services/planned-care-services/maternity/maternity.htm

 Induction of Labour, Labour, Elective Caesarean Section and ECV

 Your birth partner can be with you throughout induction of labour and labour.
-You can also have your birth partner if you are attending for an ECV.
+You can also have your birth partner with you when attending for an ECV.

-One birth partner who was present at the birth of your baby, can visit on the postnatal ward.
+One birth partner who was present at the birth of your baby, can visit on the postnatal ward if they have screened negative for Covid 19 and wear a face covering.

 If you have any concerns about your pregnancy please contact the maternity unit on 01983 534392 or the Day Assessment Unit on 01983 534338